Corporations are going global faster than you think. Are you ready?

 The globalization of business isn’t news.
 But with international trade estimated to quadruple to reach $68.5 trillion by 2050, the scope may surprise you.1 In fact, several significant trade agreements were signed in 2018, including the European Union-Japan Economic Partnership Agreement and the African Continental Free Trade Agreement.

 Ready or not, your corporation’s global footprint is expanding rapidly.
-This means going beyond well-established international territories like Canada, the EU, and China.
+This means going beyond well-established international territories.
 Countries like Sweden and Australia regularly rank in the top ten of Forbes’ Best Countries for Business due to their favorable trade agreements and low restrictions on imports.

 And for companies that trade in services rather than goods, the trend is just as strong.
 Information globalization has risen to more than 250 percent of its 2001 state, massively outpacing capital, people, and trade, all of which are less than 150 percent of 2001 levels.2 While this explosion is certainly the result of the proliferation of the internet, connectedness brings new business and complexity.

 Take the Asia-Pacific region: KPMG expects it to be a major trade partner for the U.K (and presumably other western nations) due to the rapid growth in trade volume and corresponding economic prosperity in the region.
 This represents opportunities for new revenue streams, new customers, and new talent.
 While your firm probably has experience with—and resources for—a major economic player like China, what happens when your client is doing business there and in Hong Kong, Malaysia, Thailand, and Vietnam?

 Despite headwinds like Brexit, General Data Protection Regulation (GDPR), and recent trade wars, it’s clear that global commerce is the future.
 This means that the regulations governing international business will increase in number, scope, and complexity.
 Your company will expect you to be well-equipped to guide them through these issues.